Zero new cases of coronavirus reported today in Genesee County

 - Genesee County received zero new positive cases of COVID-19.

+- One of the previous positive individuals has recovered and has been released from mandatory isolation.

-- Twenty-five new individuals are on precautionary quarantine due to travel from restricted states.
+- Four new individuals are on precautionary quarantine due to travel from restricted states.